 - For baby girls, gently wash the vulva by separating the outer lips.
 Wipe from front to back.
-That way you avoid traces of fecal matter from coming in contact with the entrance to the vagina and urethra.
-Rinse well.
+That way you avoid traces of fecal matter from coming in contact wit

 - For baby boys, wash the penis and scrotum.
 Rinse well.
 The foreskin is not detached from the tip of the penis at birth.
 Avoid doing anything that will detach it.
 It’s not necessary to dilate it to clean it.

-- Dry your baby well without rubbing.
+- After the bath, dry your baby well without rubbing.
 Dry all the folds well to prevent redness and dampness.
+Remember also to dry around the umbilical cord.
 It’s not a good idea to use powder because it can cause breathing problems.

-Never leave your baby alone, for whatever reason, even for just a second.
-A baby can drown in as little as 2.5 to 5 cm (1 to 2 in.) of water.
+Never leave your baby alone in the bath, for whatever reason, even for just a second.
+A baby can drown in as little as 2.5 cm (1 in.) of water.
 If the telephone or doorbell rings, take your baby with you.
 You can also simply choose not to answer.

 You don’t need to wash your baby’s hair every day.
 Once or twice a week is enough.
-Avoid rubbing, and pass gently over the fontanelle (soft spot).
+Avoid rubbing when using shampoo, and be gentle over the fontanelle (soft spot).
 Then rinse well with clean water and gently pat it dry.